 It is at the sole discretion of WaterOne’s staff to suspend water service if the premises poses a health risk to the public water supply.

-Test reports may be e-mailed (preferred) or faxed to Cross-Connection Control:
+Test reports for New, Removed, or Replaced backflow assemblies can be submitted using the old form, and may be e-mailed (preferred) or faxed to Cross-Connection Control:

 To learn more, contact Cross-Connection Control at 913/895-1815.

 - FAQ: New Annual Backflow Test Report Form